Working group on euro risk-free rates

 Ensuring broad market acceptance is vital for the effective functioning of any alternative to existing benchmark rates.

-Call for expressions of interest in participating in the working group
+Call for expressions of interest in participating in the substructures of the working group